Vox (video game): Development

 Originally, Vox started as an entry into the Ludum Dare #23 competition, named "When Worlds Collide", with the source code and game prototype available for download.
 The core voxel engine technology was created over the course of the two day Ludum Dare Weekend.
 Later the development was documented openly on a website titled "Let's make a voxel engine".
 Vox was developed using an incremental release model and as new features and elements are added to the game, these are gradually released in updates.
 The latest available public demo version distributed via IndieDB is v0.28.

 Releases

 Vox was first commercially released on digital distributor Desura on 8 September 2012 as playable Pre-alpha release version.
 In Jun 2013 the game was released via Humble Store.
 On 12 November 2013 the game was also successfully Steam Greenlighted as "Early access" game.

 Open-source

 Around end of 2015 the source code of Vox was made available as open-source software under the GPLv3 on GitHub.
 Cross-platform support via CMake for Linux and MacOS was added.
 There was development activity on the repository until 2017 by AlwaysGeeky Games.
 The repository has since been taken down.

-Future Developments
+Fate

-As of September 2022, the game has not received an update since 2017.
+As of April 2023, the game has not received an update since 2017.
 While it is still listed as early access, it is no longer available for purchase on Steam.
 AlwaysGeeky Games has moved on to create Voxie Tactics, a similar, NFT-based game.